- How does home insurance cover hurricane damage?

 Can you get homeowners insurance during hurricane season?

 Yes, you can buy homeowners insurance at any time.
-Bear in mind, though, that when a storm is approaching, some insurance companies may impose what’s known as a hurricane moratorium.
+However, many insurance companies impose what’s known as a hurricane moratorium when a storm is approaching.
 A moratorium means that the insurance company is suspending any new policy applications until after the hurricane passes.

 What happens if you don’t have adequate hurricane coverage?